~12 min read

 Without Calc Groups

-Sales YTD Cost YTD Profit YTD Sales PY Cost PY Profit PY Sales YoY% Cost YoY% Profit YoY%
+Revenue YTD Cost YTD Profit YTD Revenue PY Cost PY Profit PY Revenue YoY% Cost YoY% Profit YoY%

 9 measures (and growing)